sinonjs/fake-timers/README.md

 without arguments.

 #### Automatically incrementing mocked time
-Since version 2.0 FakeTimers supports the possibility to attach the faked timers to any change in the real system time.
-This basically means you no longer need to `tick()` the clock in a situation where you won't know **when** to call `tick()`.
+FakeTimers supports the possibility to attach the faked timers to any change in the real system time.
+This means that there is no need to `tick()` the clock in a situation where you won't know **when** to call `tick()`.

 Please note that this is achieved using the original setImmediate() API at a certain configurable interval `config.advanceTimeDelta` (default: 20ms).
 Meaning time would